-The idea of helping orphaned children is popular with many travelers, but mounting evidence suggests that the most vulnerable in our communities aren’t benefitting at all, and are instead being exploited and damaged by the experience.
+The idea of helping orphaned children is popular with many travelers, but mounting evidence suggests that the most vulnerable in our communities aren’t benefitting at all – but are being exploited and damaged by the experience.
 How can we swap orphanage tourism for a better outcome for all?

-Orphanage tourism pretty much does what it says on the can; it’s a way that volunteers can be involved in the lives of children in care during their travels, helping to fund orphanages to, in theory, offer children better lives.
+Orphanage tourism is a way that volunteers can be involved in the lives of children in care during their travels, helping to fund orphanages to, in theory, offer children better lives.
 In reality, it’s not always the case.

 Orphanage tourism originated from an appetite to experience real life, and an increased ability to travel to more of the world, including developing countries.
 Most commonly, volunteers who want to work with orphaned children come from backgrounds of comparative